A long term follow-up clinic for childhood cancer survivors

 Pediatric cancer survivors may have special health needs as a result of late side effects of their cancer that can include heart and lung complications, hormone disorders, secondary cancer, learning disabilities, low self-esteem, post-traumatic stress disorder and infertility.
 As experts in pediatric cancer survival, we’re able to offer the guidance and support you may need.

-Though some patients may require more than one visit, appointments last approximately three hours and offer the opportunity to meet with the following members of our health care team:
+Though some patients may require more than one visit, initial appointments are multidisciplinary and last approximately three hours.
+During the appointment, you'll have the opportunity to meet with the following members of our team:

 *The HOPE Survivorship Program is available for childhood cancer survivors of any age who are five years or more past diagnosis and two years or more off therapy.

-*Your initial visit to the HOPE clinic is available regardless of ability to pay.
+*Your initial visit to the HOPE Multidisciplinary Clinic is available regardless of ability to pay.

-Our consultative clinic treats oncology and bone marrow transplant survivors of the third Thursday of each month.
-We also hold an outreach clinic in Grand Junction several times per year.
+Our clinic treats oncology and bone marrow transplant survivors on the first and third Thursday of each month, as well as the second Tuesday of each month.
+We also hold outreach clinics in Grand Junction and Colorado Spring each year